ubeljan/responsiveFramework_html/README.md

 # Responsive Framework HTML5 version

-The base of your next responsive website / CMS.
+The base of your next responsive website.

 ## Getting Started